Please find attached the current advice for anyone who was involved in or affected by the Manchester Arena incident.

 Year 9 is an exciting time for students as they get to make some important decisions.
-During Year 9 students will get to go through the options process to work out what they would like to study at GCSE level.
+During Year 9 students will follow one of two GCSE options pathways.
 Students will be fully prepared for this process and parents will be involved throughout.
-Assemblies will take place to give advice on the different subjects and an options evening will be held for you to help make these decisions.
+Assemblies will take place to give advice on the different pathways and an options evening will be held for you to help make these decisions.
 Staff are available to help go through the decisions if you require any further help.
-Please don't hesitate to get in touch no matter your concern.
+Please don't hesitate to get in touch no matter what your concern.

-Year 10 is an extremely pivotal point in your child’s school career; the transition from Key Stage 3 to Key Stage 4 being the most obvious.
+Year 10 is a pivotal point in your child’s school career; the transition from Key Stage 3 to Key Stage 4 being the most obvious.
 Pupils are now well established within school and have built friendships and positive relationships with peers and staff alike.
-The next 2 years are about working as a team towards what they would like to achieve and being the best they possibly can be – both academically but also as a well- rounded and caring individual.
+The next two years are about working as a team towards being the best they possibly can be – both academically but also as a well- rounded and caring individual.